-In the reporting year, Covestro operated 46 production sites and 13 Research and Development facilities in 21 countries in the EMLA (Europe, Middle East, Latin America (excluding Mexico), Africa), NA (Canada, Mexico, United States), and APAC (Asia and Pacific) regions.
+In the reporting year, Covestro operated 46 production sites and 13 Research and Development facilities in 21 countries in the EMLA, NA, and APAC regions.
 Covestro procured goods and services from some 15,000 suppliers for €12.0 billion.
-The procurement spending of Covestro's main sites in

-Germany, the United States, and China accounted for 77% of Covestro's global spending.
+The procurement spending of Covestro's main sites in Germany, the United States, and China accounted for 77% of Covestro's global spending.
 Most of this amount - 84% - went to local suppliers in the individual countries.